Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Related work

 Several studies focus on identifying the presence of specific class labels in a client’s dataset within the FL system.
 For instance, Wainakh et al. proposed Label Leakage by Gradient (LLG), which exploits gradients from the last layer in the federated setting to detect whether a particular label exists in a client’s local training data~\cite{wainakh2021user}.
-Similarly, {Meng et al.} leverages the message passing mechanism of GNN by adding a single infiltrator (or fake) node to the victim node and uses posterior outputs to infer the presence of label~\cite{meng2023devil}. {Arazzi et al.} performed a label inference attack in Vertical Federated Learning (VFL) by initializing synthetic labels and iteratively updating them, along with a server model approximation, to minimize the difference between adversarial gradients they generated and the real gradients returned by the server \cite{arazzi2023label}.
-Apart from the exact label inference, a variant attack targets the preference of a client, referred to as the label profiling attack. {Zhou et al.} was the first to introduce the Profiling Preference Attack (PPA), exploiting per-class gradient sensitivity to infer a user’s dominant and minority classes \cite{zhou2022ppa}, in which they trained a meta-classifier that predicts client preferences based on gradient sensitivity across classes.
-Extending this line, {Liu et al.} proposed Surrogate Geneartion Preference Profiling (SGPP), a graph-based PPA tailored for VFL, which infers class preferences using only a trained extractor combined with a domain adaptation strategy \cite{liu2025preference}.
+Similarly, {Meng et al.} leverages the message passing mechanism of GNN by adding a single infiltrator (or fake) node to the victim node and use posterior outputs to infer the presence of label~\cite{meng2023devil}. {Arazzi et al.} performed a label inference attack in Vertical Federated Learning (VFL) by initializing synthetic labels and iteratively updating them, along with a server model approximation, to minimize the difference between adversarial gradients they generated and the real gradients returned by the server \cite{arazzi2023label}.
+Apart from exact label inference, a variant attack targets the preference of a client, referred to as the label profiling attack. {Zhou et al.} were the first to introduce the Profiling Preference Attack (PPA), exploiting per-class gradient sensitivity to infer a user’s dominant and minority classes \cite{zhou2022ppa}, in which they trained a meta-classifier that predicts client preferences based on gradient sensitivity across classes.
+Extending this line, {Liu et al.} proposed Surrogate Generation Preference Profiling (SGPP), a graph-based PPA tailored for VFL, which infers class preferences using only a trained extractor combined with a domain adaptation strategy~\cite{liu2025preference}.

-In summary, existing label inference attacks in FL are simple, but can not reveal enough information about a target client because they have largely overlooked the client’s label distribution, especially in the FedGNNs scenario, leaving a significant vulnerability under-exploited.
+In summary, existing label inference attacks in FL are simple, but cannot reveal enough information about a target client because they have largely overlooked the client’s label distribution, especially in the FedGNNs scenario, leaving a significant vulnerability under-exploited.